-The Board has identified Dato' Nik Ismail bin Dato' Nik Yusoff as the Senior Independent Non-Executive Director to whom all concerns regarding the Company may be conveyed.
+The Board has identified Dato' Hazli Bin Ibrahim as the Senior Independent Non-Executive Director to whom all concerns regarding the Company may be conveyed.

 C. REINFORCE INDEPENDENCE

 The Board took note of the Recommendations 3.2 and 3.3 of the Code that the tenure of an Independent Director should not exceed a cumulative term of 9 years.
 The Nomination Committee and the Board have determined at the annual assessment carried out, that all the three (3) Independent Non-Executive Directors continue to demonstrate behaviours that reflect their independence and provide the objective judgement to Board deliberations and decision making.